We are here to bring genomics

 Alan Rope, MD

-Alan is Genome Medical’s pediatric genetics lead.
+Alan is Genome Medical’s genetics physicians lead.
 He previously served as a staff physician and medical geneticist at Kaiser Permanente Northwest and as an associate clinical professor of pediatrics at the University of Utah School of Medicine.

 Scott Weissman, MS, LCGC